An Introduction to WISP QoE Monitoring

-At its core, QoE is a measure of how customers experience a service.
+At its core, Quality of Experience (QoE) is a measure of how customers experience a service.
 In the context of WISPs, QoE is measured across three key pillars:

 - Bandwidth (are people getting their plan speed?)

-- Loss (Are many packets lost along the way?)
+- Packet Loss (are many packets lost along the way?)

-Additionally, it is important for WISPs to monitor the QoE of their network as poor results generally lead to an Internet experience that “feels slow,” even if traffic is flowing smoothly.
+It’s important for WISPs to monitor network performance, as poor QoE can lead to a user experience where the internet “feels slow,” even if traffic is flowing smoothly.

 What Causes Poor QoE?

-- Overloaded / under-performing APs and CPE connections (most variable)
+- Overloaded or under-performing APs and CPE connections

 - Backhaul problems